Teaching Narrative Writing Tips and Activities

 Let’s begin… Start by teaching WHAT narrative writing is.

-After you introduce narrative writing and teach the types of narrative writing, give them some activities to help them practice determine what parts of the story they’re listening to or reading.
+After you introduce narrative writing and teach the types of narrative writing, give them some activities to help them practice determining what parts of the story they’re listening to or reading.
 One activity is a story read aloud.
-The teacher will read aloud a sample personal narrative, then he or she will reread it one sentence at a time.
+The teacher will read aloud a sample personal narrative, and then he or she will reread it one sentence at a time.
 Then, students will turn and talk with a partner to identify if that sentence is part of the introduction, events, details, or conclusion.
 Another activity they can do is a fold-and-snip book where they lift a flap and write a sample sentence under each (or they can write the purpose of each personal narrative component).

-Teach big event & small moments
+Teach big events & small moments

 Now it’s time to teach about big events and small moments.
 When you’re teaching narrative writing, it gets tricky for younger students to differentiate between big events that happened and smaller moments within those moments.
 For example, a big event would be taking a trip to Disney World.
 But focusing on a smaller moment within that event could be meeting Cinderella or riding the new Avatar roller coaster.
 This helps students focus in on writing more specific details, feelings, and actions when they’re writing their narratives.